 What is a Stockbroker?

-A stockbroker is a representative of the financial market who enables the buying and selling of securities on behalf of financial institutions, investor clients, and firms.
+A stockbroker is a regulated representative of the financial market who enables the buying and selling of securities on behalf of financial institutions, investor clients, and firms.
 A stockbroker is also called a registered representative or a broker.
-The buy and sell order of stocks on the national stock exchanges are usually executed through a stockbroker.
+The trading or purchase or sale of stocks on the national stock exchanges are usually executed through a stockbroker.

 Stockbrokers handle transactions for both institutional and retail customers.
 The primary job of a stockbroker is to obtain buy and sell orders and execute them.
 Many market participants depend on stockbrokers’ knowledge and expertise regarding the dynamics of the market to invest in securities.
 A stockbroker can work either individually or with a brokerage firm.
 Sometimes, broker-dealers and brokerage firms are also called stockbrokers.